Adoption and Purchase Frequently Asked Questions

-To adopt or purchase a wild horse or burro from the BLM, you can visit an off-range corral near you, bid for a horse on the Internet, or attend an adoption event.
+To adopt or purchase a wild horse or burro from the BLM, you can visit an off-range corral near you, bid for a horse on the Online Corral, or attend an offsite event.
 The BLM holds adoption and purchase events at different locations throughout the United States.

-How many wild horses or burros may I adopt or purchase?
+How many wild horses or burros may I adopt?

-You may adopt up to four wild horses within a 12-month period or purchase up to four wild horses or burros within a 6-month period.
-However, you may seek an exception from the BLM to adopt or purchase more than four, in which case the agency requires additional verification of facilities and compliance checks.
-Though you may adopt more than four in a 12-month period, you can receive title to only four adopted animals within that period.
+You may receive title for up to four wild horses within a 12-month period.
+Though you may adopt more than four animals in a 12-month period, you can only receive title to four adopted animals within that period.

 How much does it cost to adopt or purchase a wild horse or burro?

 The minimum adoption or purchase fee for an untrained wild horse or burro is $25.
 The fee applies to events using a lottery draw or a first-come, first-serve method.
 Some adoptions use competitive bidding and my have a higher adoption fee.

 Trained or gentled animals have a minimum adoption fee of $125, though some may have higher fees based on a competitive bidding process.